smartcrash/chatbot-webhook/README.md

 authorAvatar: 'https://avatars1.githubusercontent.com/u/13742415?s=200&v=4'
 -->

-# Cliengo Chatbot Fulfillment with Serverless Framework
+# Cliengo Chatbot Webhooks with Serverless Framework

 This template allows you to create serverless webhooks for Chatbots Cliengo using AWS, Serverless.com and with Node.js.